Skip to Content

 Here’s exactly what I did.

-I bought these exact same clear totes that would stack nearly on top of each other in our play room (we have a closet in there but a garage or even a corner of the room works too.
+I bought these exact same clear totes that would stack nearly on top of each other in our play room (we have a toy rotation closet in there now, but a garage or even a corner of the room works too.

-Having clear totes lets you see what’s inside so you can rummage around for that prized toy when your toddler throws a fit looking for it.
+Having clear plastic bins let you see what’s inside so you can rummage around for that prized toy when your toddler throws a fit looking for it.
 Trust me.
 Clear is best.

 Need to Implement Toy Rotation on a Budget?